Bit-tools/Bit-Tools/README.md

 # Bit-Tools
 Batch tools for any windows user.
-Comes in .EXE

-Simplified Batch/EXE tool for simplified commands.
+Simplified Batch tool for simplified commands.

 Includes: